Request Demo

 Khosrowshahi says hackers accessed the data through a third-party, cloud-based service.
 They found private authentication information that Uber engineers had accidentally exposed publicly on GitHub, a site many engineers and companies use to store code and track projects.
 The attack began when hackers got their hands on Uber user data stored on an Amazon server.

 Law enforcement advises companies to not pay hackers and report breaches to the authorities whenever there is an attack.
-However, instead of alerting users and authorities, Uber paid the hackers $100,000.. perhaps to keep quiet and resolve the incident as quickly as possible.
+However, instead of alerting users and authorities, Uber paid the hackers $100,000, perhaps to keep quiet and resolve the incident as quickly as possible.

 The company’s failure to disclose the breach was very amateur.
-An Uber driver who has not yet to receive any communication from the company stated, “I found out through the media.
+An Uber driver who has not yet received any communication from the company stated, “I found out through the media.
 Uber doesn’t get out in front of things, they hide them.”
 Just a small reminder that a data breach not only affects your business's success in dollars but also in reputation.

 This incident didn't just upset riders and drivers.
 It will ultimately affect the company legally.
 There is no doubt that Uber will face possible consequences from both state and federal agencies, and it is going to be heavily fined for this incident.
 “Forty-eight states have security breach notification laws which require companies to disclose when hackers access private information,” including California, where Uber’s headquarters is located.
-Furthermore, the Uber breach affects non-U.S. users too, so it there could be some international consequences.
+Furthermore, the Uber breach affects non-U.S. users too, so there could be some international consequences.

-Uber’s Solution
+Uber’s Solution to the Hack

 According to Khosrowshahi, Uber is individually notifying the drivers whose driver’s license numbers were downloaded and providing these drivers with free credit monitoring and identity theft protection.